 Emergency funds at the ready

-Whether you call it an emergency fund, a rainy day fund, or a reserve fund, it's money set aside for unexpected costs — a serious illness, an urgent repair, or a loss of income.
-Your fund should cover at least three months of your family's regular expenses, and ideally six in case of a situation that can't be resolved quickly.
-That way, if and when you need it, you won't have to turn to sources that harm your ability to build wealth — like maxing out credit cards, raiding a retirement account, or taking out high-interest loans.
+Whether you call it an emergency fund, a rainy day fund, or a reserve fund, it's money you have put aside for unexpected costs, such as a serious injury or illness, travel for family obligations, unanticipated auto repairs, or reduced income from loss of a job.
+Your fund should have enough to cover at least three months of your family's regular expenses, and ideally six months in case of a situation that can't be resolved quickly.

 Emergency Fund Builder